 In 2008, AN joined Forza Italia in Berlusconi's new party The People of Freedom.

-In the 21st century, antifascism greatly increased in prominence as a response to the resurgence of the radical right, especially after the 2016 election of Donald Trump.
+In the 21st century, anti-fascism greatly increased in prominence as a response to the resurgence of the radical right, especially after the 2016 election of Donald Trump.

-As of 2022, recent global events, including the 2022 United States racial unrest, have substantiated Jason Stanley's concerns about how fascist rhetoric is showing up in politics and policies around the world.
+As of 2022, Jason Stanley notes that recent global events, including the COVID-19 pandemic and the 2020–2022 United States racial unrest, have substantiated his concern about how fascist rhetoric is showing up in politics and policies around the world.

 In 2023, Oleg Orlov, the chairman of the Board of Human Rights Center "Memorial", claimed that Russia under Vladimir Putin had descended into fascism and that the army is committing "mass murder".